jpukg/Jpa-Hibernate/readme.md

 	private byte[] picture;
 	```

-3. Managed/Persisted  : 	when an entity is assoicate with `EntityManager` by its method e.g persist,find etc then that object is managed state.
+3. Managed/Persisted  : 	when an entity is assoicate with `EntityManager` by its method e.g persist,find.merge etc then that object is going to managed state.
 	1. em.persist(employee);
 	2. @PrePersist
 	3. Database insert